QuantumFusion-network/spec/docs/proc/how_we_work_in_the_team.md

 Example: let's say polkadotsdk has version 1.0.0, qf-solochain has version 0.5.0, then the full version is 1.0.0-0.5.0.

 # Daily status reports
-Each team member responsible for development SHOULD post a daily status report to related zulip channel.
+Each team member responsible for development SHOULD post a daily status report to related Zulip channel.
 Key ideas behind this report is reduce number of calls and keep business team in the same page with dev team.
 However dev team members should keep GH's tickets upated no matter on this report.

 ## Template Daily status report

+Daily status report SHOULD posted in the related channel between 16:00 - 17:00 UTC 3.

 ### Case: NAME OF THE CASE (link to GH ticket)
 ### Experment: NAME OF THE EXPEREMENT (link to GH ticket)